intrepid-geophysics/geomodeller.tutorials.TutorialB/README.md

 #### Disclaimer

-It is Intrepid Geophysics’ understanding that this tutorial document and associateddata are provided for purpose of training in the use and application of 3D GeoModeller, and the material and data cannot be used or relied upon for any other purpose.
+It is Intrepid Geophysics’ understanding that this tutorial document and associated data are provided for purpose of training in the use and application of 3D GeoModeller, and the material and data cannot be used or relied upon for any other purpose.
 Intrepid Geophysics is not liable for any inaccuracies (including any incompleteness) in this material and data.